Close Menu

 You keep applying for jobs.
 Still, the interviews never come.
 The problem often isn’t your experience.
 It’s your resume.

 Most job seekers don’t realize this, but 75% of resumes are rejected before a human ever sees them.
 Applicant Tracking Systems (ATS) do the first round of screening.
 These bots search for keywords, structure, and formatting.
 If your resume doesn’t match what the system wants, it disappears.
-Using a tool like a free resume builder can help address this issue.
+Using a tool like a free resume maker can help address this issue.
 It helps your resume get past the bots and in front of recruiters.

 What’s Going Wrong with Your Resume?